 Our pipeline leading students to research

-The Institute is modeled as a pipeline of educational activities leading to the final phase, a paid internship program in which students work for a month of the summer, mentored by established scholars or technologists in their field of interest.
+The Institute offers a pipeline of educational activities leading to the final phase, an internship program in which students are paid to work for a month of the summer, mentored by established scholars or technologists in their field of interest.

 The pipeline consists of the following steps, which are all free of cost, and the final of which pays the students.
 Picking and choosing is fine: they do not have to be done in order.